Intersection density of imprimitive groups of degree $pq$: Proofs of Theorem and Theorem

-Now consider a minimal normal subgroup $N$ of $G$ that is contained in $H$.
-By Lemma~\ref{lem:normal-blocks}, its orbits form a block system, which by uniqueness, is equal to $\mathcal{B}$.
-Moreover, it can easily be seen that $N$ is transitive on each block in $\mathcal{B}$.
-By \cite[Theorem 4.3.A (3)]{dixon1996permutation}, $N$ is a direct product of isomorphic simple groups, that is, we can write
+Throughout this section, we assume that $G\leq \sym(\Omega)$ is transitive of degree $pq$, where $p>q$ are two odd primes.
+In addition, we suppose that $\mathcal{B} = \{B_1,B_2,\ldots,B_p\}$ is the unique block system of $G$ and $H = \Ker(G \to \overline{G})$ is non-trivial.
+Let $N$ be a minimal normal subgroup of $G$ contained in $H$. \begin{thm} If $N$ is non-abelian, then $\rho(G)=1$. \end{thm} \begin{proof} Since $N\ne 1$ and $q$ is prime, $N$ is transitive on each block in $\mathcal{B}$.
+By \cite[Theorem 4.3.A (3)]{dixon1996permutation}, $N$ is a direct product of isomorphic non-abelian simple groups, that is, we can write

 and there exists a simple group $S$ such that $S_i \cong S$ for all $i\in \{1,2,\ldots,k\}$.